Black-Bottomed Pecan Pie is a delicious twist on a classic pecan pie. This recipe is chocolate-y and SO delicious.

 - 2 1/2 cups pecans (wholes and halves)

-- To serve, whipped cream and/or vanilla ice cream
+- Whipped cream and/or vanilla ice cream, for serving

 - Preheat to 350 degrees F. Add the chocolate to a small bowl.
 In a small saucepan, add the heavy cream and heat until very hot to the touch (about 130 degrees F).
 Immediately pour the heavy cream on top of the chocolate and allow to stand for 2 to 3 minutes.
 Then, whisk the chocolate and cream together until very smooth.
 Set aside.